-Email Capture Landing Page – Best Practices (and 7 Examples)
+Email Capture Landing Page – 2023 Best Practices & Examples

 Digital marketing pros use landing pages to get higher conversion rates on various goals.
 Most landing pages have one thing in common: getting users to share their contact information.
 The process is known as generating leads.